Chicago’s Chris Redd, Luke Null to be ‘SNL’ featured players

 Born in St. Louis, Redd moved to Naperville when he was 8 and aspired to a rap career in his youth.
 He later shifted to stand-up and sketch comedy, performing for a time with a Second City touring company.

-He had a breakout big-screen role last summer as a scheming rapper in “Popstar: Never Stop Never Stopping,”
+He had a breakout big-screen role last summer as a scheming rapper in “Popstar: Never Stop Never Stopping” and headlines a stand-up special now airing on Comedy Central.

+Null is a fresher face who has been seen on the iO stage with the team Artemis and also appeared in the Annoyance Theatre’s 2016 show “The Dead Boy Scout Musical.”
+He was among the actors who performed for “SNL” producers at an iO showcase over the summer.